What Does NARA SHIKAMARU Mean in Japanese?

 MARU = circle, rounded

 SHIKA means deer in Japanese.
 MARU stands for “circle” and is a common suffix for boys’ names in old Japan.
 OROCHIMARU and KONOHAMARU have the same suffix.
-The names with MARU sound Ninja-ish.

-Shikamaru’s dad is SHIKAKU.
+For example, Shikamaru’s dad is SHIKAKU.
 The word SHIKAKU means “square” in Japanese.
-The name of Shikamaru’s son is SHIKADAI.
-I think it comes from DAIKEI, meaning trapezoid in Japanese.
-It seems the boys’ names from the Nara family are all related to the names of shapes.
+Also, The name of Shikamaru’s son in BORUTO is SHIKADAI.
+I think it comes from DAIKEI, meaning “trapezoid” in Japanese.

 What Does NARA Mean?